Carrie A. Schinstock, M.D.

-I really enjoy my clinical practice of taking care of kidney transplant patients from around the country.
-The problem is that many of my patients have chronic antibody-mediated rejection leading to allograft failure, and I do not have any effective therapy for this type of rejection.
+I really enjoy my clinical practice of taking care of patients from around the country who have received kidney transplants.
+The problem is that many patients I see have chronic antibody-mediated rejection leading to allograft failure, and I do not have any effective therapy for this type of rejection.

-Being a clinical and translational researcher allows me to better understand their disease process with the goal of ultimately developing therapy for them.
+Being a clinical and translational researcher allows me to better understand patients' disease process, with the goal of ultimately developing therapies for them.

 What type of research are you doing?

-We are characterizing donor-specific anti-HLA antibody in renal transplant recipients and correlating this with clinical and histologic outcomes to determine whether certain donor-specific antibody characteristics are associated with allograft dysfunction and loss.
+My team is characterizing donor-specific anti-HLA antibody in patients receiving renal transplants and correlating this with clinical and histologic outcomes to determine whether certain donor-specific antibody characteristics are associated with allograft dysfunction and loss.